 The first platoon runs from 10 p.m. to 6 a.m. and is supervised by Lieutenant Vincent Visconte.
 3 Sergeants and 18 patrol officers help keep the town safe while its residents sleep.

 The second platoon starts at 6 a.m. and continues until 2 p.m. and is supervised by Lieutenant Charles St. John.
-Much like the first platoon, 3 Sergeants and 17 patrol officers help not only to keep the residents protected, but the thousands of people who commute to Greece for employment.
+Much like the first platoon, 3 Sergeants and 16 patrol officers help not only to keep the residents protected, but the thousands of people who commute to Greece for employment.
 In addition there is a dedicated traffic enforcement officer.

 The third platoon begins at 2 p.m. and ends at 10 p.m. and is supervised by Lieutenant Ryan Parina.
-3 Sergeants and 25 patrol officers make up the busiest shift in the department.
+3 Sergeants and 20 patrol officers make up the busiest shift in the department.
 In addition there is a police officer assigned to the Greece Ridge Center Mall.

 Road patrol also takes part in special Monroe County and New York State grants such as:

 - S.T.E.P.
 (Special Traffic Enforcement Patrol)

 - B.U.N.Y.
 (Buckle Up New York)

 - A.C.T.
 (Alcohol Control Taskforce)